lm3nitro/Projects/New/DNS tunneling.md

 ## Conclusion:

-Based on the inforamtion gathered, this looks like a DNS tunneling attack.
-I came to tis conclusion based on the unusual traffic patterns, such as high volumes of DNS requests to unusual domains and the queries with excessively long subdomains, which can be a sign of tunneling activity.
+Based on the information gathered, this looks like a DNS tunneling attack.
+I came to this conclusion based on the unusual traffic patterns, such as high volumes of DNS requests to unusual domains and the queries with excessively long subdomains, which can be a sign of tunneling activity.

 According to the cyber kill chain model, specifically during the "Actions on Objectives" phase, attackers often exfiltrate data using various methods, including DNS tunneling, SSL tunneling, ICMP tunneling, and SSH tunneling.
 In DNS tunneling, an attacker establishes a server to receive DNS queries and respond to them, while deploying a malicious program on the client to facilitate continuous DNS queries to the compromised server.
 Tools like Iodine and dnscat can be used to create and manage these DNS tunnels effectively.